DanielHaas21/MathBit/README.md

 Project consists of four pnpm packages and one standalone package

 - **web-app** Remix based frontend and UI toolkit
-- **web-api** TSOA/Swagger api specification that generates and SDK
+- **web-api** TSOA/Swagger api specification that generates an SDK
-- **web-api-client** API client that generates typed routes used on the fronted from the Swagger SDK
+- **web-api-client** API client that generates typed routes used on the frontend from the Swagger SDK
 - **db** Kysely based db library that contains table, and repository specifications used to make requests to a Postgres db container
 - **haskell-engine** Standalone HTTP-microservice that handles math computations and LaTeX conversions; it exposes a simple GET/POST API